Module Catalogue

 Assessment Rationale And Relationship

-The semester 2 examination tests the students' intended knowledge and skills outcomes, in particular their ability to write succinct essays and solve numerical problems, covering content from both semesters.
-The semester 1 MCQ examination will provide an assessment of students' core knowledge of IFRS standards covered in semester 1.
+The semester 2 examination tests the students' intended knowledge and skills outcomes, covering content from both semesters.
+The semester 1 MCQ examination will provide an assessment of students' core knowledge of the material covered in semester 1.

-In the case of an alternative semester 2 assessment (worth 75% of the overall module mark) being necessary due to circumstances, the module leader will in the first instance consult with the DPD as to the requirements of the professional accrediting body to discuss possible acceptable alternatives.
+In any circumstance where an alternative semester 2 assessment (worth 75% of the overall module mark) is deemed to be necessary, the module leader will consult with the DPD in the first instance as to the requirements of the professional accrediting body to discuss possible acceptable alternatives.

 Reading Lists